 You may have been like me in the past where you were focused on consuming food every 3-4 hours.
 It may have been important to eat healthy and often to build lean muscle and/or maintain blood sugar levels.
-As the body ages, eating habits may however change.
-Some people have a tendency to change eating habits, spacing their meal frequency farther apart.
+As the body ages, eating habits may, however, change.
+Some people have a tendency to change eating habits, spacing their meal frequency further apart.
 Not eating for longer periods of time (12+ hours) has been shown through research to be a positive change.
-The body uses a combination of macronutrients to fuel the brain and body (carbohydrates, fats and some protein).
-Not eating for longer periods of time will adjust the ratio of how the body burns carbohydrates and fats for fuel.
-A higher percentage of fat (instead of more carbs) will get utilized.
+The body uses a combination of macronutrients to fuel the brain (carbs) and body (carbohydrates, fats and some protein).
+Not eating for longer periods of time will adjust the ratio of how the body utilizes carbohydrates and fats for fuel.
+A higher percentage of stored fat (instead of more carbs) typically get used when doing IF.

 Eating eggs or egg whites in the morning may be your thing.
 Maybe its cold cereal or a piece of toast with peanut butter and banana.
 All, other than the cold cereal, are healthy, nutritious breakfast options.
 A combination of macronutrients in a breakfast or snack are important to fuel the body for long periods of time.
 One key macronutrient is fiber.
 Many breakfast options, like cold cereal, have minimal or no fiber.
 Eating fiber helps with gut health, it keeps us feeling satiated and will help reduce the sugar and fat cravings.